 Again it’s easier to use an example to demonstrate my point.
 Let’s take a look at this bad boy.

-It might look photographic but that doesn’t mean I copied everything super accurately.
-I was more interested in getting the effect to look good and then repeat the process.
+It might look photographic, but that doesn’t mean I copied everything super accurately.
+I was more interested in getting the effect to look good.
+Near enough was good enough.

 My priority was to draw the shark as well as I could before I attempted the water.
-When I was happy enough with the way it was going I started to block in the sea using an HB, 0.3mm Pentel mechanical pencil.
+When I was happy enough with the way it was going I started to block in the sea using an HB pencil, a 0.3mm Pentel Mechanical Pencil to be exact.

-Where I misjudged things, I reapplied more shading and went back and forth, erasing, shading, and erasing, until I was confident that everything looked authentic.
+I went back and forth, erasing, shading, and erasing until I was confident that everything looked authentic and balanced.

 I’m glad I managed to keep the black water looking clean and smooth.
-I resisted the temptation to add more tones.
+I resisted the temptation to add different shades and more complicated tonal values.
 The contrast between the plain simplicity of the darks against the complexity of the surf makes the image much stronger.

-Amateurs often assume that experts know exactly what they’re doing at all times, that’s not the case.
+Amateurs often assume that experts know exactly what they’re doing at all times, but that’s not the case.
 There is a lot of trial and error and calculated guesswork.
 Don’t be too concerned if things go wrong.
 Step back and take a break.
-You can usually pinpoint your errors with fresh eyes.
+You can usually pinpoint your errors when you return with fresh eyes.